OmkarKillarikar/MojoDiet/README.md

 Use the `--prod` flag for a production build.
 ##### Deployment instructions
 1. run `ng build` or `ng build --prod`, Once build is generated find it in `/dist` folder with subfolder 'mojoDiet'
-2. Zip `mojoDiet` folder and transfer to server using SFTP and extract it to `var/www/html` (linux system) or any other server of your choice.
+2. Zip `mojoDiet` folder and transfer to server using SFTP and extract it to `/var/www/html` (linux system) or any other server of your choice.
 3. access web app using ip address/domain of server followed by `/mojoDiet` e.g `http://192.168.1.92/mojoDiet`

 ## Project functionality
 #### Admin section:
-* Fixed credentials stored as SHA256 hashed string, No plain text in code.
+* Fixed credentials stored as **SHA256 hashed** string, No plain text in code.
 * Login session handled, will be automatically logged out once browser is closed.
 * After logging Two tabs are shown on dashboard (Show dishes and Add Dish):
     * Show Dishes: